 I really liked The Myth Of The Strong Leader and I think you will too.
 It was always hard for me to be led by really aggressive overbearing types, and it was nice to learn that that way isn’t all it’s cracked up to be.
 I hope every leader in the world gets a chance to read this, especially politicians!

-The 21-year-old who has dreams of becoming a CEO and the 48-year-old that wonders why leaders these days aren’t as good as they used to be.
-Also, every politician who is only in office to gain as much power and status as possible.
+The 21-year-old who dreams of becoming a CEO, the 48-year-old who wonders why leaders aren’t as good as they used to be, and anyone working in politics.